-What is Mastitis?
+What is mastitis?

-What are the Symptoms?
+What are the symptoms?

 What can you do?

-Learning to manage your symptoms is important to quickly ease your discomfort and continue breastfeeding.
-There is no evidence of risk to the health of your baby when continuing breastfeeding with mastitis.
+We advice that you see either a women’s health physiotherapist or your doctor as soon as possible.
+Learning to manage your symptoms is important in helping you recover and continue the breastfeeding journey.
+There’s no evidence of risk to the health of your baby when continuing breastfeeding with mastitis.

 Some strategies that can be implemented as soon as you notice any symptoms include: